anmolsekhon590/JNotes/README.md

 ### Dependencies

-Dillinger requires Java and JavaFX to be installed to run.
+JNotes requires Java 15 and JavaFX to be installed to run.

 License